-- Criminal and administrative investigations.
-OIG presents quarterly and annual reports to the TJJD board on criminal and administrative investigations at state- and county-level correctional facilities.
+- and annual reports to the TJJD board on criminal and administrative investigations at state- and county-level correctional facilities.
 The reports provide valuable information to the board, but members rarely ask questions of the chief inspector general or the executive director about investigation trends, incident root causes, or potential policy changes supported by the reported data.
 As a result, the board misses opportunities to reduce risk, such as reallocating resources or updating agency rules.
-The following statistics from OIG's report to the board about the first quarter of fiscal year 2022 are typical of OIG's findings involving TJJD's state secure facilities, halfway houses, parole services, and contract facilities housing youth committed to the agency:6 - 93 reports of organized crime involving youth. - 89 reports of sexual abuse of youth by other youth or staff. - 79 reports of youth assaults on staff. - 14 reports of narcotics or contraband. - 13 reports of abuse of office, such as excessive use of force against youth.
+The following statistics from OIG's report to the board about the first quarter of fiscal year 2022 are typical of OIG's findings involving TJJD's state secure facilities, halfway houses, parole services, and contract facilities housing youth committed to the agency: - 93 reports of organized crime involving youth. - 89 reports of sexual abuse of youth by other youth or staff. - 79 reports of youth assaults on staff. - 14 reports of narcotics or contraband. - 13 reports of abuse of office, such as excessive use of force against youth.